 Here’s a video of “like” in action!

-I concur – this is a very formal way of agreeing and not common.
+I concur – this is a very formal way of agreeing and it is really not common.

-I (would) tend (not) to agree/partially agree – very complex and when they are used in English more likely in some form of formal negotiations.
+I (would) tend (not) to agree/partially agree – very complex and we often use them more often in some form of formal negotiations.